23 Jun AC Not Working? 7 Easy Questions To Answer!(Last Updated On: January 20, 2018)

 4. Did You Check The Thermostat?

 Sometimes the problem is simple, your thermostat might just need a fresh set of batteries.
 Look for the battery symbol or light on your thermostat indicating the batteries need to be changed.

 During the summer, a simple strategy is to keep your house warmer than normal when you are away and setting the thermostat to 78 degrees Fahrenheit only when you are home and feel it is too warm.
 Of course, thermostats can be set manually, however programmable thermostats can avoid the hassle of always having to remember to turn it up or down and keep it at your desired setting all day.

 Is the blower still running?
 If you have an outdoor unit(s), you should be able to see and hear if the fan is still on.
 If it is working, that is likely not a problem.

 We find that most homeowners never think that their outdoor air condenser needs any maintenance or looking after.

 A little background: the outside portion of your air conditioner, the “condenser unit”, is responsible for releasing heat from your inside air to the air outside.
-Without it the heat that is removed from your home would have nowhere to go.
-Since it is located outside, it’s important to make sure it remains free from the buildup of pollen, dirt and debris.
+The condenser actually removes heat from your home.
+Therefore, check the condenser and ensure it remains free from the buildup of pollen, dirt and debris.
 The best thing you can do to keep your condenser unit performing in top shape is to have annual air conditioning maintenance.
 Another great way to protect it is to make sure the area surrounding the unit remains clear.